Purity and 2-Calabi-Yau categories: Local structure of stacks of objects

 \begin{theorem}\cite[Thm.4.12]{MR4088350} Let $\FX$ be a Noetherian algebraic stack, let $p\colon\FX\rightarrow X$ be a good moduli space with affine diagonal.
 If $x\in\FX(k)$ is a closed point with stabiliser $G_x$, then there is an affine $G_x$-equivariant scheme $Y=\Spec(A)$ with fixed point $t$, and a Cartesian diagram

 in which the horizontal morphisms are \'etale. \end{theorem}

-If $p\colon \FX\rightarrow \CX$ is a good moduli space with affine diagonal, then the \textit{coherent completion} $\hat{\FX}_{x}$ of a closed point $\iota\colon x\hookrightarrow \FX$ can be defined as $\hat{t}/G_x\subset Y/G_x$, with $Y$ as in Theorem \ref{thm:etale_local_AHR}.
+If $p\colon \FX\rightarrow \CX$ is a good moduli space with affine diagonal, then the \textit{coherent completion} $\hat{\FX}_{x}$ of a closed point $\iota\colon x\hookrightarrow \FX$ is isomorphic to the complete local stack (in the sense of \cite[Def.A.9]{MR4088350}) $(Y/G_x\times_{Y/\!\!/G_x}\mathrm{Spec}(\hat{A}_{r(t)}),t)$, with $Y$ as in Theorem \ref{thm:etale_local_AHR} and $\hat{A}_{r(t)}$ the completion of $A$ at the maximal ideal corresponding to $r(t)$.
 The coherent completion is independent of choices made, up to a 1-isomorphism that is canonically defined up to canonical 2-isomorphism.
 The coherent completion can be defined more generally, and exists under weaker conditions than those listed above (see \cite[Sec.4.5]{MR4088350}). \smallbreak The following is the generalisation of the famous Artin approximation theorem \cite[Cor.~2.6]{MR268188} to stacks. \begin{theorem}\cite[Thm.4.19]{MR4088350} Let $\FX$ and $\FY$ be locally finite type quasi-separated stacks over $k$ with affine stabilisers.
 Let $x$ and $y$ be points of $\FX$ and $\FY$, respectively, with reductive stabiliser groups.
 Suppose that there is an isomorphism $\hat{\FX}_x\cong \hat{\FY}_y$ of coherent completions, and let $G$ denote the stabiliser group of $x$.
 Then there is a $G$-equivariant affine scheme $\Spec(A)$, a $G$-fixed point $w$ of $\Spec(A)$, and a diagram of pointed stacks

 in which the morphisms are \'etale. \end{theorem}

 We will also use the following form of Luna's fundamental lemma \cite[p.73]{Lu73}.

 \begin{proposition}\cite[Prop.4.13]{MR4088350} Let $f\colon\FX\rightarrow \FY$ be an \'etale, separated and representable morphism of Noetherian algebraic stacks such that there is a commutative diagram